Welcome to Assurentry! New FDA compliance features available.

 • Developed complete FSVP (Foreign Supplier Verification Program) under 21 CFR Part 1 Subpart L for the US importer, including hazard analysis and supplier evaluation procedures

-• Conducted supplier verification activities including review of Global Foods' EU food safety certifications and testing records
+• Conducted supplier verification activities including review of the manufacturer's EU food safety certifications and testing records

 • Created Prior Notice filing procedures and templates using FDA's Prior Notice System Interface (PNSI), ensuring all 35 products had correct product codes for import